Berg0162/Simcline-V2/docs/Adafruit Feather ESP32-V2.md

 # <img src="https://github.com/Berg0162/simcline/blob/master/images/SC_logo.png" width="64" height="64" alt="SIMCLINE Icon"> &nbsp; SIMCLINE for Bluetooth Smart FTMS trainers <br> based on the Adafruit Feather ESP32 V2 board with OLED display.

 # Simcline-V2
-This board and display can be selected to work in Simcline-V2 with the right settings, see folder: Simcline-V2/src/config<br>
+The board and display to work with can be selected to work in Simcline-V2 with the right settings, see folder: <b>/Simcline-V2/src/config</b><br>
-1) Open file, edit and save: /documents/arduino/libraries/Simcline-V2/src/config/configBoard.h
+1) Open file, edit and save(!): <b>/documents/arduino/libraries/Simcline-V2/src/config/configBoard.h</b>
 ```C++
 // ------------------------------------------------------------------------------------------------
 // Define the board here, that is part of your system setup